zeen101/leaky-paywall-article-countdown-nag/readme.txt

 Requires IssueM's Leaky Paywall plugin.
 More info at http://LeakyPW.com

+You can follow this plugins development on [GitHub](https://github.com/IssueM/issuem-leaky-paywall-article-countdown-nag)

 == Installation ==

 1. Upload the entire `issuem-leaky-paywall` folder to your `/wp-content/plugins/` folder.